fhdk/bxtctl/README.md

 It is these functions I need some input on how we imagine them used - that is your purpose - I am the coder - I not likely to be the enduser - so I would love your feedback on every aspect - that includes what the commands are called, what would come natural to you as enduser.

-As you have seen the webui is higly versatile and it is next to impossible to make the client as versatile.
+As you have seen the webui is highly versatile, and it is next to impossible to make the client as versatile.

 As example the commit endpoint - which can do all commit transactions - I have split this into